kendryte/nncase/docs/USAGE_EN.md

 - `--dump-ir` is a debug option.
 It is used to specify whether dump IR or not.
 - `--dump-asm` is a debug option.
 It is used to specify whether dump asm file or not.
 - `--dump-quant-error` is a debug option.
 It is used to specify whether dump quantization error information or not.
 - `--dump-import-op-range` is a debug option.
-It is used to specify whether dump imported op data range or not.
+It is used to specify whether dump imported op data range or not, need to also specify dump-range-dataset if enabled.
 - `--dump-dir` is used to specify dump directory.
 - `--benchmark-only` is used to specify whether the kmodel is used for benchmark or not.